Thank You Letter for a Job Offer After Acceptance

 See the detail

-Our conversation about [Project / Team Goal] gave me a clearer sense of the work and made me even more excited to join.
+Our conversation about [Project / Team Goal] gave me a clearer sense of the work ahead and made me even more excited to join.

 Confirm practical next steps